KN4KNG/OP25_GUI/README.md

 You will need to create a separate .tsv file and name the in the manner which you will use in the commands.

 Once that is completed, rename the button labels and update the commands with the desired site .tsv.
+Also, update any arguments in the commanf ie; SDR type, hardware output for audio (I'm using hw=1,0 for usb speakers ATM), etc.

 I am currently looking into creating a set up file to allow for ease of creation of your own GUI without having to alter any code.
 I will work on this as time allows.